Financial Aid FAQs

 Our Title IV School Code is 004004.

-What is a PIN for financial aid purposes?
+What is an FSA-ID for financial aid purposes?

-A PIN is the code that you need to: sign your FAFSA online, access and make corrections to your FAFSA online, access and submit your renewal FAFSA online, and access the National Student Loan Data System (NSLDS) web site to view information about your loans and other federal student aid you have received.
-Your PIN is similar to the PIN you use to access your bank account.
-To protect the privacy of the information you are submitting, you must keep your PIN in a safe place.
-If you need a PIN, have lost or forgotten your PIN, or if you think someone else knows your PIN, you can request a new one at www.pin.ed.gov/.
+You will need to create an FSA-ID to: sign your FAFSA online, access and make corrections to your FAFSA online, access and submit your renewal FAFSA online, complete student loan requirements and access the National Student Loan Data System (NSLDS) web site to view information about your loans and other federal student aid you have received.
+Your FSA-ID is similar to the PIN you use to access your bank account.
+To protect the privacy of the information you are submitting, you must keep your FSA-ID in a safe place.
+If you need to create one, have lost or forgotten it or if you think someone else knows it, you can request a new one at https://fsaid.ed.gov/npas/index.htm.
+You can learn more about the FSA-ID by viewing https://www.youtube.com/watch?v=lLi0q7hkFns.

 Once my financial aid has been processed, how will I be notified?